andrew-gordon/ChunkyMonkey/README.md

     }
     ```

     > :memo: **Note:** If your classes/DTOs live in a separate project, you should add the `Gord0.ChunkyMonkey.Attributes` package to that project.
 This package provides the `ChunkAttribute`.
-It's kept in a seperate package to avoid your project having a dependency on the code generator.
+It's kept in a separate package .

 3. Build your project.